qdrant/landing_page/qdrant-landing/content/documentation/concepts/points.md

 ```

 <aside role="status">
-If `ids` are not provided, integer ids will be generated automatically using an autoincrement function.
+If <code>ids</code> are not provided, integer ids will be generated automatically using an auto increment function.
 It means if method is used several times, ids will be the same each time which might lead to overwriting of existing points.
 </aside>